qbrak/gazeek.github.io/_posts/2024-05-02-dual_space_short.md

 ## Showing $\Lambda$ is the inner product

 Coming back to the problem of inner products.
-Knowing this correspondence between numbers and linear transformations we can associate a number $k\in K$ with linear transformmation $\Lambda$.
+Knowing this correspondence between numbers and linear transformations we can associate a number $k\in K$ with linear transformation $\Lambda$.
 The most convenient way to do this is the following:

 $$
 k = \Lambda(1) = \varphi(T(1))